Dartmouth basketball players vote to form first union in college sports

 "Today is a big day for our team," players Cade Haskins and Romeo Myrthil said in a statement.
 "We stuck together all season and won this election.
 It is self-evident that we, as students, can also be both campus workers and union members.
 Dartmouth seems to be stuck in the past.
 It's time for the age of amateurism to end."

-Dartmouth administrators have five days to file any objection to the vote and 10 days to file an appeal, according to a statement issued Tuesday by the National Labor Relations Board.
-If it doesn't challenge the move, the college will be required to bargain over a labor contract in good faith with the players.
+Hours after the vote, Dartmouth administrators filed a formal appeal to the unionizing effort, according to a statement issued Tuesday by the National Labor Relations Board.
+The NLRB will review Dartmouth's reason for the appeal and issue a decision later, a spokeswoman for the agency said Tuesday.

-Dartmouth, in Hanover, New Hampshire, had previously objected to the union drive, arguing that basketball players at the school aren't employees of the college.
+Dartmouth, in Hanover, New Hampshire, said Tuesday it objects to the union drive, arguing that basketball players at the school aren't employees of the college.

 for more features.